Meet the Team

 Executive Director

-Rebecca is a Catskills beekeeper and certified Master Composter.
-A lifelong storyteller, she has written for numerous news and lifestyle publications, authored the book Compost City: Practical Composting Know-How for Small-Space Living, and founded The Compostess blog.
-A former brand strategist and creative director, she has worked with marketing, product, and technology teams to build global businesses.
+Rebecca is certified Master Composter and trained beekeeper who believes everyone has the power to make a difference.
+A former journalist, she has written for numerous news and culture publications and authored the book Compost City: Practical Composting Know-How for Small-Space Living.
+As a brand strategist and creative director, she has worked with executive, marketing, product, and technology teams to build global businesses.
 She splits her time between the mountains and city with her dog, Max.

 Ryan Davenport